IdentityPython/pysaml2/docs/howto/config.rst

 ^^^^^^^^^^^^^^^^^^

-If your computer and another computer that you are communicating with are not in synch regarding the computer clock, then here you can state how big a difference you are prepared to accept.
+If your computer and another computer that you are communicating with are not in sync regarding the computer clock, then here you can state how big a difference you are prepared to accept.

-.. note:: This will indiscriminately affect all-time comparisons.
+.. note:: This will indiscriminately affect all time comparisons.
-    Hence your server my accept a statement that in fact is too old.
+    Hence your server may accept a statement that in fact is too old.

 xmlsec_binary
 ^^^^^^^^^^^^^